network4dev/n4d/docs/networking/ip4.rst

 * Easy management and configuration
 * Dynamically-allocated state

-When traffic traverses the NAT, only the source IP changes.
+When traffic traverses NAT, only the source IP changes.
 In this example, inside hosts within ``192.0.2.0/25`` are dynamically mapped to an available address in the pool ``203.0.113.0/27``.
 Note that the two network masks do not need to match, and that the ACL can match any inside local address.